 Table of Contents

-- HIPAA Checklist for mHealth App Developers
+- Key HIPAA Terms for App Teams

-- Features of HIPAA-Compliant Software
+- Core Capabilities of a HIPAA-Compliant App

 - How Much Does it Cost to Build a HIPAA-Compliant App?

-- Our Experience in HIPAA-Compliant App Development
+- Topflight’s Experience in HIPAA-Compliant App Development

 Let’s recap what HIPAA is, why you need it, when you need it, and what terminology you may need to impress your boss when discussing HIPAA compliance.

-HIPAA basics
+HIPAA Basics

 As soon as you ask, “Does every health app need to be HIPAA-compliant?” you’ll find yourself juggling these few terms you need to know to discuss HIPAA app development seriously.